Positivity of the height jump divisor: Introduction

 For the special case of sections of families of principally polarized abelian varieties Theorem \ref{hain_conj} was shown, among other things, in our previous paper \cite{bhdj}.
 In this setting $\BB$ is the classical Poincar\'e bundle.
 The method of proof in \cite{bhdj} is based on an explicit formula for the metric on $\BB$ together with a precise analysis of its asymptotics.
 In the even more special case of sections of jacobians, the positivity of the height jump divisor was obtained in \cite{bihdj}, \cite{hdj}.
 In these two references, the positivity was obtained by establishing the concavity, in a suitable sense, of Green's functions of electric circuits.
 Note that none of these previous results were sufficient to treat the Ceresa cycle.

-A general interpretation of the height jump divisor for admissible biextension variations of mixed Hodge structures has been given by Brosnan and Pearlstein in terms of their notion of a monodromy biextension in the unpublished manuscript~\cite{brospearl}.
+A general interpretation of the height jump phenomenon for admissible biextension variations of mixed Hodge structures has been given by P. Brosnan and G. Pearlstein in terms of a pairing on the intersection cohomology of the underlying pure Hodge structure in \cite{brospearl}.
+This approach allows for an alternative proof of Theorem \ref{hain_conj}, cf. \cite[Corollary~11]{brospearl}.

 We will actually prove a slight extension of Theorem \ref{main_intro} to the case of so-called subpolynomial Lear extensions, cf. Theorem \ref{thm:1} below.
 Moreover we will work with the slightly more flexible notion of metrized $\bb{R}$-divisors.
 For example, from a smooth hermitian holomorphic line bundle $\ov L$ we obtain a metrized $\bb{R}$-divisor by taking the divisor and height of a non-zero rational section.
 We define the subpolynomial Lear extension of a metrized $\bb{R}$-divisor in Section \ref{sec:metrized-r-divisors}.